-I’ve recently had an conversation with a submissive who is just beginning to explore the lifestyle, which went something like this:
+I’ve recently had an conversation with a about male submission with a sub who was just beginning to explore the lifestyle.
+It went something like this:

 ‘Honestly, one of the issues I had was that being a sub would affect my confidence, and you have made me feel much better.’

 ‘What do you mean, the effect it would have on your confidence?

 ‘Just it would make me feel bad about myself.’

 ‘Why would being a sub make you feel bad about yourself?’